merge-api/merge-accounting-ruby/docs/InvoicesApi.md

 api_instance = MergeAccountingClient::InvoicesApi.new
 x_account_token = 'x_account_token_example' # String | Token identifying the end user.
 opts = {
+  company_id: 'company_id_example', # String | If provided, will only return invoices for this company.
   contact_id: 'contact_id_example', # String | If provided, will only return invoices for this contact.
   created_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created after this datetime.
   created_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created before this datetime.
   cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.
-  expand: 'contact', # String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
   include_deleted_data: true, # Boolean | Whether to include data that was marked as deleted by third party webhooks.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
+  issue_date_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created after this datetime.
+  issue_date_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created before this datetime.
   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.
   page_size: 56, # Integer | Number of results to return per page.
-  remote_fields: 'type', # String | Which fields should be returned in non-normalized form.
+  remote_fields: 'type', # String | Deprecated.
+Use show_enum_origins.
   remote_id: 'remote_id_example', # String | The API provider's ID for the given object.
+  show_enum_origins: 'type', # String | Which fields should be returned in non-normalized form.
-  type: 'ACCOUNTS_PAYABLE' # String | If provided, will only return Invoices with this type }
+  type: 'ACCOUNTS_PAYABLE' # String | If provided, will only return Invoices with this type  * `ACCOUNTS_RECEIVABLE` - ACCOUNTS_RECEIVABLE * `ACCOUNTS_PAYABLE` - ACCOUNTS_PAYABLE
+}

 begin